soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 Welcome!
 I am a linguist specializing in syntax and its neighboring domains of language.
 You can find my CV [here](https://drive.google.com/file/d/1xG6ieRIJ8NrK_YoYO_xC0A3wuuLJIdDe/view?usp=drive_link).

-In September, I will be an assistant professor at Kyungpook National University (KNU) in Korea.
+I will join Kyungpook National University (KNU) in Korea as an assistant professor this September.
 Previously, I was a postdoc at the University of Pennsylvania where I worked with Marlyse Baptista.
 I received my PhD from New York University (NYU) where I worked with Alec Marantz.

 <!-- Welcome!
 I am a linguist specializing in syntax and morphology.
 I am currently a tenure-track assistant professor at [GNU](https://www.gnu.ac.kr/main/main.do).
 Previously, I was a postdoctoral researcher at [UPenn](https://www.upenn.edu/) where I worked with [Marlyse Baptista](https://web.sas.upenn.edu/marlysebaptista/).
 I received my PhD from [NYU](https://www.nyu.edu/) where I worked with [Alec Marantz](https://wp.nyu.edu/morphlab/alec-marantz/).
 You can find my CV [here](https://drive.google.com/file/d/1YRC2pAU2YTmiWKK4wLvyLwLNvehsSo6T/view?usp=drive_link). -->